hikmatazimzade/instagram-crawler/README.md

 If running the crawler in Docker, ensure that `DB_HOST` is set to `postgres` in the environment settings.

 ## Database Configuration
 The crawler writes data to a PostgreSQL database.
-Ensure your database is set up correctly by modifying the configuration settings in the project before running the script.
+Ensure your database is set up correctly by modifying .database_env file inside the `db` folder before running the script.

 ## Potential Use Cases
 - Training computer vision models